• Skip to primary navigation

 With those three rules, you won’t go wrong, and you’ll be safer in Jamaica.

-Yes, it is safe to hire a car in Jamaica.
-The best option is to pick up directly from the airport on arrival.
+If you were in doubt, it is very safe to hire a car in Jamaica.
+Usually, the best option is to book online and pick up directly from the airport on arrival.

 See these car rental prices to see how they compares to paying for taxis.